 This special page is for the purpose of making available to interested parties the presentation slides and other presentation materials used at our monthly CASF meetings.
-These materials will be available to members and others who were unable to attend particular meeting and also for future reference during discussions or when preparing blogs or other presentations.
+These materials will be available to members and others who were unable to attend a particular meeting and also for future reference during discussions or when preparing blogs or other presentations.

 A Crash Course in Logic and Its Relationship to the Climate Change Debate presented by Dave Toftsted, PhD, at our September 2017 meeting (9/16/17.)